Aminiya School

+History

-It was established in 1944 to accommodate Female students from Majeediyya School (then known as "Madhrasathul Saniyya") which became an all-boy institution.
-The school is divided into four houses, namely Aminarani, Dhainkanba, Raadhafathi and Rehendhi."
+It was founded in 1944 by Mohamed Amin Didi to accommodate female students from Majeediyya School (then known as "Madhrasathul Saniyya") which became an all-boy institution.
+The school is divided into four houses, namely Aminarani, Dhainkanba, Raadhafathi and Rehendhi.

 Till 2011, the school remained as a secondary school for only girls.
 In 2011 the school established Primary, Grade 1 making it both a primary and secondary school.
-Now there are grades 1, 2, 3, 4, 5, 6 and 7 for the Primary, and grade 8, 9 and 10 for the Secondary.
+Now there are grades 1, 2, 3, 4, 5, 6 and 7 for primary, and grades 8, 9 and 10 for secondary.
 Aminiya school has high honours of prizes and a large number of Aminiya's most successful women came from here as students.

-There are two sessions for grades 1 to 10 which are Morning session and Afternoon session.
-The Morning session starts at 6:45 for grades 6 to 10.
-The dismissal time for these grades varies by 15 with the exception of grade 6 which the dismissal time is 11:45, the normal dismissal time starts at 12:00 for 7th grade students, 15 minutes after that is the 8th grade, 15 minutes after 8th grade is the 9th and so on.
+In 2018, the school's insignia was preserved as a historical monument.